 6. Family Photo Session.

 Your final task before enjoying the reception is surviving the family portraits.
-This staged session, which usually takes place at or near the reception venue is often a test in patience and extreme search skills as you aim to located the lost uncle or missing grandparents.
+This staged session, which usually takes place at or near the reception venue is often a test of patience and extreme search skills as you aim to locate the lost uncle or missing grandparents.

-How long does such a family session last depends of course on the number of groups and the size of each group.
-On average I suggest 3-4 minutes per each group in order to move things quickly and provide enough time for quality images.
+How long such a family session lasts depends of course on the number of groups and the size of each group.
+On average I suggest 3-4 minutes per each group to move things quickly and provide enough time for quality images.

 7. Let’s Have Some Fun!

 How long you ask me to photograph after the start of the dancing is of course up to you.
-My suggestion is at least 45 minutes and no longer than 1.5 hour.
+My suggestion is at least 45 minutes and no longer than 1.5 hours.
 This is because it takes me at least 45 minutes to truly integrate into the celebration while photographing using multiple creative methods to capture the energy and movement in the candid images.
-Staying longer than 1.5 hour usually provides little additional photography benefits and can sometime interfere with the guests who are no longer interested and in no shape to have their current “fun” captured on camera.
+Staying longer than 1.5 hours usually provides little additional photography benefits and can sometimes interfere with the guests who are no longer interested and in no shape to have their current “fun” captured on camera.

-Remember that flexibility and building in extra time inside your day are key to avoid a schedule which is frustrating for all and simply not realistic.
+Remember that flexibility and building in extra time inside your day are key to avoiding a schedule which is frustrating for all and simply not realistic.

-Of course, if you have any questions on the above, or if you would like me to capture your big day and help you with your Wedding Photography scheduling, please contact me.
+Of course, if you have any questions on the above, or if you would like me to capture your big day and help you with planning your wedding photography schedule, please contact me.

-Everglow Photography – Voted as Best Wedding Photographers in Toronto, Canada.
+Everglow Photography – Voted as Best Wedding Photographer in Toronto, Canada.

 International Wedding Photographer for Adventurous Couples.